Forest-Economics-Goettingen/optimLanduse/README.md

 all scenarios (even the optimistic outcomes) to the ecological indicators are lower then the contribution of forest.
-This portfolio differs even more from the actually observed portfolio then the above shown multi-objective portfolio.
+This portfolio differs even more from the actually observed portfolio then the above shown multiobjective portfolio.
 Also the ecological indicators are apparently not sufficient to approximate the farmers’ actual inceptions.

 ### Immediate Economic Success